 The Japanese authorities have zero tolerance for drug use - so my advice to you is don't do drugs in Japan.

-Indeed, medications that are readily available over the counter (without a prescription) in countries like the USA or the UK, might contain substances that are banned altogether.
+Indeed, medications that are readily available over the counter (without a prescription) in countries like the USA or the UK, might contain substances that are banned altogether in Japan.

 It you take medication on a regular basis it is best to check in advance of travel to see if anything you need to take with you conflicts with Japanese laws.